Legal aspects of file sharing: Primary infringement liability

 The decision rejected the RIAA's "making available" theory but sustained the legal sufficiency of the RIAA's pleading of actual distribution and actual downloading.
 Additionally, the Court suggested to the RIAA that it might want to amend its complaint to include a claim for "offering to distribute for purposes of distribution", but gave no guidance on what type of evidence would be required for an "offer".
-The Court's suggestion that merely "offering" to distribute could constitute a violation of the Act has come under attack from William Patry, the author of the treatise Patry on Copyright.
+The Court's suggestion that merely "offering" to distribute could constitute a violation of the Act has come under attack from William F. Patry, the author of the treatise Patry on Copyright.

 Three other decisions, also rejecting the RIAA's "making available" theory, came from more unexpected sources.

 The Barker decision was perhaps rendered anticlimactic by the decision of Judge Janet Bond Arterton, from the District of Connecticut, handed down six weeks earlier, in Atlantic v.
 Brennan, rejecting the RIAA's application for a default judgment.
 Brennan, like Barker, rejected the RIAA's "making available" theory, but unlike Barker it found the RIAA's specificity on the other issues to be insufficient, and it rejected the conceptual underpinnings upon which Judge Karas based his "offer to distribute" idea.

 And Barker was perhaps overshadowed by the decision of Judge Gertner, rendered the same day as the Barker decision, in quashing a subpoena served on Boston University to learn the identity of BU students, in London-Sire v.
 Doe 1.
 Here too the Court rejected the RIAA's "making available" theory, but here too—like Atlantic but unlike Elektra – also rejected any possible underpinning for an "offer to distribute" theory.

 And then came the decision of the District Judge Neil V. Wake, in the District of Arizona, in Atlantic v.
 Howell.
 This 17-page decision – rendered in a case in which the defendant appeared pro se (i.e., without a lawyer) but eventually received the assistance of an amicus curiae brief and oral argument by the Electronic Frontier Foundation—was devoted almost exclusively to the RIAA's "making available" theory and to the "offer to distribute" theory suggested by Judge Karas in Barker.
 Atlantic v.
 Howell strongly rejected both theories as being contrary to the plain wording of the Copyright Act.
 The Court held that "Merely making a copy available does not constitute distribution....The statute provides copyright holders with the exclusive right to distribute "copies" of their works to the public "by sale or other transfer of ownership, or by rental, lease, or lending."
 17 U.S.C. ...106(3).
 Unless a copy of the work changes hands in one of the designated ways, a "distribution" under ...106(3) has not taken place."
 The Court also expressly rejected the 'offer to distribute' theory suggested in Barker, holding that "An offer to distribute does not constitute distribution".